2020–21 FIU Panthers women's basketball team

 The 2020–21 FIU Panthers women's basketball team represented Florida International University during the 2020–21 NCAA Division I women's basketball season.
-The team was led by first-year head coach Robyn Scherr-Wells, and played their home games at the Ocean Bank Convocation Center in Miami, FL as a member of Conference USA.
+The team was led by first-year head coach Robyn Scherr-Wells, and played their home games at the Ocean Bank Convocation Center in Miami, FL as a member of Conference USA (C-USA).
+They finished the season 15–13, 8–8 in C-USA play, to finish in a tie for third place in the East division of the conference.